SandunLB/SlitherSensei_Snake_Game/README.md

 Keep track of your progress with the built-in score tracker.
 Challenge yourself to beat your high score with each playthrough.

 ### Game Over Screen
-When your snake collides with a wall or itself, the game ends, and your final score is displayed on the game over screen.
+When your snake collides with a wall or itself, the game ends, and your final score is displayed on the game over screen

-*****